-Science has advanced considerably since Roe and Casey were decided in 1973 and 1992 respectively.
-Modern technology allows us to observe more about life in the womb than ever before.
+Science has advanced considerably since the Roe v.
+Wade decision in 1973.
+But in 2022, modern technology allows us to observe more about life in the womb than ever before.
 We know that by 15 weeks, children in the womb have fully formed noses and lips, eyelids and eyebrows; they can suck their thumbs; and they feel pain.
-Yet the United States remains one of just seven countries – including China and North Korea – to permit late-term abortion on demand.
+Yet the United States remains in the company of just a handful of countries, including China and North Korea, that permit late-term abortion on demand.
 By contrast, 47 out of 50 European nations limit elective abortion prior to 15 weeks.

 The viability standard is highly outdated.
 In the nearly five decades since Roe was decided, science and technology have revealed much more about fetal development.
-By at least 15 weeks, babies in the womb:
+Below you will find amazing facts about the development of a 15-week-gestation fetus.

 I'm an OB-GYN.
 Over the course of my career, I have delivered thousands of babies.
 I regret that during early training, I performed dozens of abortions.
 As I gained wisdom and insight, I realized that there were really two patients: the mom, and the child developing inside.Dr.
 John Bruchalski, M.D.Obstetrician-Gynecologist